See How Visible Your Brand is in AI Search Get Free Report

 What Are the Different Types of Robots?

-There are several types of robots, each designed for specific tasks.
+There are several types of physical robots, each designed for specific tasks.
 These include industrial robots for manufacturing, service robots for customer assistance, medical robots for surgeries, and autonomous vehicles for transportation.

 Industrial Robots: